-The best view in Hong Kong is from the top of Victoria Peak, which is the city’s highest point.
+The best view in Hong Kong is from the top of Victoria Peak, which is the highest point on Hong Kong island.
 In the area called Midlevels, Hong Kong’s ultra-rich experience this world-famous view on a daily basis, in apartments which dot the sides of the slope all the way up.

 On a humid Monday morning, I was sent to teach a private English lesson in one of the area’s luxury apartment buildings.
 I’d tried to look a bit nicer that day in an attempt to fit in, throwing on some cheap pearls and my black heels (though I was still pretty sure that with my grey cardigan from Target on, I wasn’t really fooling anyone).
 I took the subway to a bus station and hopped on a rickety minibus which wound its way alarmingly quickly up the hill.
 The man in the lobby gave my client a call to make sure she was ready for me, and I was whizzed right up to the 50th floor.

 I stepped into a flat that looked like a model home.
 The furniture was so pristine it had either been delivered a day earlier, or had never been used.
 Not a single speck of dust sat on the floor, which was a gleaming dark wood.
 Blanketing the walls were giant windows, overlooking the expanse of the city, the skyscrapers of Hong Kong, and the boats of Victoria Harbour.
 I could barely breathe just looking at it.

 A maid offered to take my shoes and I immediately kicked them off, not wanting to damage a thing.
 She got me water, then coffee, as I tried to make myself comfortable around the ridiculously elaborate dining table.
 My client walked out, a middle-aged woman wearing jeans and a T-shirt.

 “Yes?” she replied, blinking.
 Apparently that was the only English she knew.